 Roll Your Clothes To Save Space

-That actually will save you a lot of space.
+Rolling clothes will actually save you a lot of space.

 Use Packing Cubes To Save Space and Stay Organized

-Packing cubes are a great way to keep your essentials organized and separated, making them easier for you to find.
-I'd also recommend that you roll your clothes when you place them in the packing cubes.
+Packing cubes are a great way to keep your essentials organized and separated, making them easier to find.
+I'd also recommend rolling your clothes when you place them in the packing cubes.

 Pack a Collapsible Duffel

-A collapsible duffel is one that collapses and rolls and fits into itself.
+A collapsible duffel collapses, rolls up, and fits into itself.
 Take one with you and open it up on the way home to fit in all those newly bought souvenirs.

 Must-have Emergency Kit Supplies for Solo Travel